novoSoftEng/Lab-2/README.md

 **Work Done:**

 **Part 1: Rule-Based NLP and Regex:**
-In this section of the lab, we focused on implementing a Python program using Regex to generate a bill from a given text input provided by the user.
+In this section of the lab, I focused on implementing a Python program using Regex to generate a bill from a given text input provided by the user.
 The objective was to extract relevant information such as product names, quantities, and prices from the input text using Regex patterns.

 **Use Case:**
-For the practical exercise, we were given a sample text input: "I bought three Samsung smartphones 150 $ each, four kilos of fresh banana for 1,2 dollar a kilogram, and one Hamburger with 4,5 dollar."
-Our task was to develop a Python script that could parse this text and generate a bill with the following details:
+For the practical exercise, we were given a sample text input: "I bought three Samsung smartphones 150 $ each, four kilos of fresh banana for 1,2 dollar a kilogram, and one Hamburger with 4,5 dollar." the task was to develop a Python script that could parse this text and generate a bill with the following details:

 **Generated Bill:**
 - Product             Quantity    UnitPrice    TotalPrice